stephch03/TEA/README.md

 ## *Overview*

-I work for a small local business which still manually calculates the number of hours worked by each employee on paper.
+I know a small local business which still manually calculates the number of hours worked by each employee on paper.
 It is inefficient and also prone to calculation errors.
 In this day and age, the process should be digitalized.

 This **timesheet entry application** will allow company managers to keep track of the number of hours employees